MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 The SDN network controller is a scalable and highly available server role that enables you to automate network infrastructure configuration instead of performing manual network device configuration.
 [Learn more](https://technet.microsoft.com/windows-server-docs/networking/sdn/technologies/network-controller/network-controller).

+For a great introduction, [watch a video](https://channel9.msdn.com/Blogs/hybrid-it-management/Demo-Deploy-Network-Controller) (~ five minutes) that provides an overview of network controller deployment.

 ## Before you start

 To set up SDN in the VMM fabric you need the following: